 - Blue: These tasks are still in progress, and not overdue.
 If you're concerned about progress, click to open the task and see how work is coming along.

 If you are an Enterprise user, the Blue/Red/Green color-coding may be overridden if you have customized your workflow by creating Custom Statuses.
-Instead, your tasks will show up in the color preset for its current custom status.
+Instead, your tasks will show up in the color preset for their current custom status.

 When you're checking in on progress, remember to take a look at the dependency lines.
 If Task C is dependent on the completion of Task B, and Task B is dependent upon the completion of Task A, any delay can bottleneck your entire project.
 If you see that a deadline is coming up for a depended-upon task, check in to make sure work will be completed on time, so that it doesn't break the flow of the project and endanger other tasks — or even worse, your milestone.